canoplos/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run/README.md

-# 🤖 Gensyn CodeZero RL Swarm Testnet Node Kurulum Rehberi
+# 🤖 Gensyn CodeZero RL Swarm Testnet Node Setup Guide

-Bu rehber, **Gensyn**'in merkeziyetsiz bilgi işlem ağı üzerinde, **CodeZero RL Swarm Testnet** düğümünü (Node) başarıyla kurup çalıştırmanız için gerekli tüm adımları içermektedir.
+This guide contains all the steps necessary to successfully set up and run the **CodeZero RL Swarm Testnet** node on **Gensyn**'s decentralized computing network.

 ---

-## 🎯 Proje Hakkında: RL Swarm Testnet
+## 🎯 About the Project: RL Swarm Testnet

-**Gensyn**, yapay zeka eğitim ve çıkarımını merkezi olmayan bir şekilde sağlayan bir Katman-2 protokolüdür. **CodeZero RL Swarm Testnet** ise, dağıtık bir ortamda karmaşık **Pekiştirmeli Öğrenme (RL)** iş yüklerini çözerek ağın performansını test etmeyi amaçlayan kritik bir test aşamasıdır.
-Bir düğüm çalıştırmak, bu merkeziyetsiz yapay zeka devrimine erkenden katılmanızı sağlar.
+**Gensyn** is a Layer-2 protocol that enables decentralized artificial intelligence training and inference. **CodeZero RL Swarm Testnet** is a critical testing phase that aims to test the network's performance by solving complex **Reinforcement Learning (RL)** workloads in a distributed environment.
+Running a node allows you to participate early in this decentralized artificial intelligence revolution.

 ---